New Farakka Junction railway station

-New Farakka Junction is a railway station on the Howrah–New Jalpaiguri line and is located in Jangipur district in the Indian state of West Bengal.
+New Farakka Junction is a railway station on the Howrah–New Jalpaiguri line and is located in Murshidabad district in the Indian state of West Bengal.
 New Farakka Junction railway station lies south of the Farakka Barrage.

 Farakka Barrage

 The 2240 m Farakka Barrage carries a rail-cum-road bridge across the Ganges.
 The rail bridge was thrown open to the public in 1971, thereby linking the towns of Murshidabad district to Malda, New Jalpaiguri and other railway stations in North Bengal.